FernleafSystems/Shield-Security-for-WordPress/readme.txt

 We're all about delivering powerful security without the scary stories and fear-based marketing.
 We're all about WordPress security without the marketing hype.

-Shield Security is full of great security tools that let it make intelligent decisions to protect your site and maintain your site security and integrity, so *you* don't have to.
+Shield Security is full of powerful security mechanisms, making intelligent decisions to protect your site and maintain security and integrity, so *you don't have to*.

 ## Your Goal And Ours: Peace Of Mind and Freedom From Hackers

-Bots are the #1 cause of WordPress security hacking.
+Bots are the #1 cause of WordPress security hacks and malware exploitation.

-To stay protected, your WordPress Security must be smarter and remain uncomplicated.
-Shield Security is the only WordPress security plugin with our exclusive, built-in Bot Detection.
+Better WordPress Security protection is smarter and uncomplicated.

 ### 2 Key WordPress Security Strategies

 Shield Security uses 2 simple key strategies to protect your WordPress sites:

-1. Prevention - Detect Bots, Intrusions, and Hacks
+1. Prevention - Intrusion Prevention System: Detect Bots/Malicious IPs, WordPress Intrusions, and WordPress Hacks and Malware
 1. Cure - Block Bad Bots and Repair Hacks

 #### Key Security Strategy #1: Hacking Prevention